 Golden Gate Overlook

-Make sure your camera is fully charged and has space on the memory card because Golden Gate Overlook provides a classic view of the Golden Gate Bridge.
+Make sure your camera is fully charged and has space on the memory card because Golden Gate Overlook is where you can take iconic photos of the Golden Gate Bridge.
 On a clear, sunny day, you can photograph the Bridge framed in between two Cypress Trees.
 On the other hand, a foggy San Francisco day may prevent you from seeing the Bridge at all, or it could make for an even more exciting photo if the fog obscures the Bridge just slightly, and you can still see the top!

 This area is also an old battery that you can walk through that provides varying vantage points of the Golden Gate Bridge.

-There are two parking lots to access the Golden Gate Overlook, Langdon Court Parking and CNG Parking.
-Alternatively, if you decided to hike from Baker Beach to Marshall’s Beach, you could continue the hike up the stairs to the Golden Gate Overlook.
+There are two parking lots to access the Golden Gate Overlook: Langdon Court Parking is free and directly next to the overlook and CNG Parking which requires parking fees and is across Lincoln Ave.
+Alternatively, if you decide to hike from Baker Beach to Marshall’s Beach, you could continue the hike up the stairs to the Golden Gate Overlook.
 Simply follow the signs for the Golden Gate Bridge.

 Fort Point

 Gain a different perspective of the Golden Gate Bridge by getting under it at Fort Point.
-The Fort itself is currently closed.
+The Fort itself is only open certain days of the week..
 However, you can walk seemingly right up to the Bridge before a chain link fence stops you from going any further.

 What’s crazy is when the waves are right, surfers will surf off of the rocks underneath the Bridge!